 Do I have to pay a deductible for my home insurance if the claim wasn’t my fault?

-Yes, for example, severe weather is nobody’s fault, but that’s why you have home insurance to help you repair or replace the items that were damaged in the sudden event.
+Yes, for example, severe weather is nobody’s fault, but that’s why you have home insurance to help you repair or replace the items that were damaged in a sudden event.
 You would only owe what you agreed to pay in your deductible, and your home insurance company would cover the rest.

 Is it better to go through insurance or pay out-of-pocket?

-If expenses are going to cost less than what your deductible is then it’s better to pay out of pocket.
+If expenses are going to cost less than what your deductible is, then it’s better to pay out of pocket.
 If the damaged items are more expensive than your deductible, then it would be better to file an insurance claim.